SUSE not Fedora

 This created a self signed key and certificate with an expiration of 10 years.
 That is the pem file that I refer to in my postfix main.cf file.

-Greylisting is the I have added to kill spam.
+Greylisting is the number one most effective thing I have added to kill spam.
 It works like this: a mail server connects to my server and tries to deliver mail.
 The servers IP address, the sender’s e-mail address, and the recipient’s address goes into a database.
 Instead of accepting the mail, my server sends back a 450 code, which basically says “Not now I’m busy.
 Try back in 5 minutes”.
 A RFC compliant mail server will attempt to re-send later, and all further attempts (after 300 seconds) from the IP address, sender e-mail, recipient e-mail combination will be accepted.

 Spammers typically do not try to re-send, and the sender’s e-mail is often random so they never get in at all.
 See http://isg.ee.ethz.ch/tools/postgrey/ for more info, this is a very effective means to control unwanted mail.